Save Money Like a Pro: 10 Frugal Tips to Consider - Debunking the Myth: Why Installment Cash Beats Revolving Credit

 How to Save Money on Your College Education

-Pick the Best Campus and Course for You
+1. Pick The Best Campus and Course.

 For starters, cut back on costs by picking the best campus and course for your needs.
 Keep in mind that different universities charge different amounts, so you can immediately save some money by selecting a more affordable institution.